auerpauer/Whole-Exome-Seq_Gene-Burden/README.md

+This repo is no longer being updated.
+At some point in the future, our GH org will make code publicly available.
+We have no timeline on this, yet.

 # Whole Exome Sequencing: Gene Burden Overview
 Which genes have the most harmful variants in your set of whole exome sequencing samples?